BernStZi/SamplingAndEstimation/README.md

 The implications of using survey on doing statistical inference are also shown.

 The tutorial consists of exercises in which students will apply the methodology covered in the lecture using the R language.
+The exercise is also split into three parts

+Part 1
+Part 2
+Part 3

 If you are new to R there you will find a document [here](https://github.com/BernStZi/SamplingAndEstimation/blob/short/excercise/preparation/Preparation.md), which you might find helpful in guiding you through your first steps in R and gives you hints on where to find further information.